Absolutely continuous Furstenberg measures: Introduction

 where all of the $g_i$ are $\mathcal{A}$ -measurable random variables taking values in $\Gp$ and $b$ is an $\mathcal{A}$-measurable random variable taking values in $\B$.
 Furthermore the $u_i$ are random variables taking values in $\A$ in a small ball around the origin such that conditional on $\mathcal{A}$ we can find a lower bound on their variance.
 We then Taylor expand to show that $\phi(x)$ can be approximated in the required way after conditioning on $\mathcal{A}$.
-We will do this by letting $0 = T_1 < T_2 < \dots < T_n = T$ be stopping times and constructing our random variables such that
+To do this construction we construct stopping times $0 = T_0 < T_1 < T_2 < \dots < T_n = T$ and construct our random variables such that

 To explain this statement more precisely we first need to define the Cartan decomposition.

 \begin{definition}[Cartan decomposition] We can write each element $g$ of $\Gp$ with $\lnb g \rnb > 1$ in the form